-What It Is: An iOS-compatible fitness app for full-body, high-intensity training—you get strength, cardio and overall muscle conditioning in each of the app’s 150+ workouts (some are free, some are paid upgrades).
+What It Is: An iOS and Android fitness app for full-body, high-intensity training—you get strength, cardio and overall muscle conditioning in each of the app’s 150+ workouts (some are free, some are paid upgrades).

 A lot of the exercises use just your bodyweight, but you can also apply the filter feature to find workouts with whatever equipment you’ve got (e.g., dumbbells, med ball, kettlebell, indoor rower, and more).